rehive/docs-portal/content/platform/releases/deprecation_timeline.md

 weight: 1
 ---

 This timeline indicates dates at which certain functionality will be permanently removed from the Rehive platform.
-Anything listed here should be regarded as deprecated and will only be supported up to the date indicated in the timeline.
+Anything listed here is deprecated and will be supported up to the date indicated in the timeline.

----
+### Deprecated

-{{< link-heading "h4" "2021-12-09" >}}
+{{< link-heading "h4" "2022-02-01" >}}

 *Added on 2021-06-09*